 For those of us who have attempted to be superwomen, taking care of everything and everyone, we’ve only hurt ourselves.
 I’ve gotten sick during the holidays, countless times over the years, because of the added stress and lack of sleep.
 As I’ve aged, I’ve asked myself why I thought I needed to do everything.
 So much of what I was doing wasn’t important to my family and friends.

 Perhaps it is time for those of us who felt we needed to be superwoman to step back and ask what is really important.
 The past couple of years, I’ve been rethinking traditions and replacing them with what is most meaningful for me, and for others.
-I am inviting you to do the same.
+I decided to make intentional changes, and I encourage you to decide what matters most for your own celebrations.
 By doing so, I believe we can give ourselves an important gift during the holiday season.
 We can take care of ourselves by rethinking holiday traditions to identify which are most important, by delegating to others, and by setting aside self-restorative time.
 Here are some suggestions for getting started:

 1. Re-evaluate Holiday Preparation Habits